nrfconnect/sdk-nrf/samples/bluetooth/nrf_dm/README.rst

 When a device does not respond within a certain period of time, it is removed from the list.
 Also the last measurement results with the peers are stored in this list.

+For the nRF5340, the ranging procedure is performed on the network core, while the calculation takes place on the application core.
+The distance calculation uses a floating-point unit (FPU).

 Power consumption
 *****************